DalidaYrk/dalidayrk.github.io/about.md

 ---
 layout: page
-title: About This Theme
+title: About me
-description: About the Lightspeed jekyll theme
+description: About the Dalida Yerkuliyeva.
+Hint: Thats me!
 ---

-Some fun facts about the theme include:
+Some facts about :

-* Perfect score on Google's Lighthouse audit
+* Imperial college alumni
-* Only ~434 bytes of CSS
+* Ex-KPMG
-* No media queries
+* Currently Senior Consultant at EY
-* No JavaScript
+* Speaker at multiple sustainability conferences, author of education courses
-* Probably the fastest Jekyll theme on the Internet <sup>1</sup>
+* Number 1 daughter in the world <sup>1</sup>

-## Who Made This
+## If you want to know more

-I'm Bradley Taunt, a designer/developer hybrid.
+I'm Dalida, a senior consultant at EY.

-My passion lies in implementing minimal CSS, with a focus on accessibility and web performance.
-This theme started as an experiment to see how much could be stripped away from a website, while still maintaining clean and readable content.
+My passion lies in driving sustainability, people management, data analytics.
+In my free time I write education courses, volunteer and do hiking.

-Have questions or suggestions?
-Feel free to hit me up on [Twitter](https://twitter.com/bradtaunt).
+Want to know more?
+Feel free to hit me up on [Twitter](https://twitter.com/DalidaYRK).

-Interested in some of my other open source projects?
-Check out my [portfolio](https://bradleytaunt.com).
+Interested in some of my past work?
+Check out my [LinkedIn](LINK).

-<sup>1</sup> <small>[And I base that on absolutely nothing...](https://pbs.twimg.com/media/DtZUpV7WsAAfkeB.jpg)</small>
+<sup>1</sup> <small>According to my mum...</small>